GuanghuaW/guanghuaw.github.io/_pages/about.md

 I have been working under the mentorship of [Dr. Weili Wu](https://personal.utdallas.edu/~weiliwu/).
 My dissertation focuses on adapting automatic summarization techniques to social networks.

-I hold a Master’s degree from Peking University and a Bachelor's from Northeastern University.
+I hold a Master’s degree from Peking University and a Bachelor's from Northeastern University in China.